GUEST TICKET CONTRACT

 We are unable to accept any Guest who will have entered the 24th week of pregnancy at the time of embarkation.
 We do not represent that travel is safe during any point in the pregnancy of a Guest.
 Advice should be sought from your medical practitioner prior to embarkation.
 The period specified above represents our minimum requirement.
 Some countries place limitations on the entry of non-national pregnant women.
 Check with the relevant embassy or consulate before you travel to confirm any further limitations.

-If you are 18-20 years of age and you have the written consent of your parent (parent must be on-board), you may purchase beer or wine for yourself when the ship is sailing in international waters (except on Alaska and Hawaii cruises where you must be 21 years of age to consume or purchase alcohol of any kind).
+If you are 18-20 years of age and you have the written consent of your parent (parent must be on-board), you may purchase beer or wine for yourself when the ship is sailing in international waters (except on Alaska, Hawaii and New England cruises where you must be 21 years of age to consume or purchase alcohol of any kind).
+On itineraries that begin or end or visit any U.S., Canadian or Chinese ports, the minimum drinking age is 21 years of age.

 However, Guests 18 years of age or older are permitted to purchase and consume alcoholic beverages without written consent from their parent when sailing on roundtrip European, Australian and New Zealand voyages.
+Guests must be 21 years or above to purchase and consume alcohol on any cruises that touch U.S., Canadian or Chinese ports.
 We encourage the responsible use of alcohol and accordingly reserve the right to revoke the drinking privileges of any Guest who violates Norwegian's Guest Conduct Policy or who is deemed a danger to themself or others by vessel management.
 Continued abuse of alcohol while sailing and/or violation of Norwegian's Guest Conduct Policy may result in immediate disembarkation.

 Please note that the above policy is subject to revision in order to comply with current applicable health legislation, where countries have local smoking regulations.
 This may mean that smoking is prohibited except in designated outdoor areas or when arriving/departing certain ports.

-Prior to boarding, all Guests must submit citizenship documents (e.g., passport) to Norwegian for review.
+All guests require a valid passport and must submit to Norwegian for review prior to boarding.
 Failure to submit proper documentation will result in the Guest being denied boarding.
-Guests may need to obtain a travel visa for their upcoming trip so it is recommended they visit:
+Guests may need to obtain a travel visa for their upcoming trip, so it is recommended they visit:

 - www.smartraveller.gov.au (for holders of Australian passports); or